MaibornWolff/hybrid-cloud-postgresql-operator/README.md

 Both AWS backends have some prerequisites:

 * An existing VPC
-* Existing VPC Security groups to control access to the RDS instances (the firewall options currently have no effect)
+* An existing VPC Security group (to be applied to the DB cluster) to control access to the RDS instances (the firewall options currently have no effect)
 * An existing DB subnet group
 * Some defined size classes (in the operator configuration) as specifying a size using CPU and memory is currently not implemented for AWS